-Project financial viability is important because if a project is unprofitable, then SIG's credit risk exposure to the prospective Beneficiary increases.
-Furthermore, a project that is not financially viable is more prone to default on a SLA when the broader economy is weak.
-It is at such a time, when SIG is also prone to budgetary pressures, that a call on a guarantee is likely to be most undesirable.
+Project financial viability is important because a project that is not financially viable is more prone to default on a direct borrowing when the broader economy is weak.
+It is at such a time, when SIG is also prone to budgetary pressures, that a realisation of the sub-national direct borrowing on SIG's balance sheet is likely to be most undesirable.

-If the financial viability of the project is based on unsupportable or doubtful assumptions, then the project is unlikely to be viable and should not be funded through an on-lending arrangement because it will pose too high a credit risk for Government.
+If the financial viability of the project is based on unsupportable or doubtful assumptions, then the project is unlikely to be viable and ministerial consent should therefore not be granted.